Threats

 Two hundred years ago, millions of kiwi lived all through New Zealand’s forests, and the night air echoed with their calls.

 Today, in places where kiwi are being managed, things are improving and many populations are stable or increasing.
-These places include Department of Conservation (DOC) kiwi sanctuaries, community-led projects (many of them sponsored by BNZ Save the Kiwi) and offshore island sanctuaries.
+These places include Department of Conservation (DOC) kiwi sanctuaries, community-led projects (many of them sponsored by Kiwis for kiwi) and offshore island sanctuaries.

 There is no room to relax, however.
 Many kiwi live outside managed areas and these populations are expected to decline.
 Even within the managed areas, uncontrolled dogs can kill many birds very quickly.